 Now, I am the Food and Travel editor of The Washington Post, where I've worked since moving to Washington from The Boston Globe in 2006.
 I'm proud that my great team at the Post has twice been awarded the James Beard Foundation award for the nation's best newspaper food section.

 I'm also a writer: I pen occasional features for both Food and Travel, including the occasional "Cooking for One" column, which has won honors from the Association of Food Journalists, and the Weeknight Vegetarian recipe column.
 My writing for the Post and The Boston Globe has appeared in three editions of the "Best Food Writing" anthology.
 I'm the author of "Serve Yourself: Nightly Adventures in Cooking for One," published by Ten Speed Press in March 2011, and the coauthor of "The Fearless Chef" with Boston chef Andy Husbands.
-In 2012 I took a yearlong leave from the Post to leave with my sister and brother-in-law in southern Maine, where I helped them with their homestead and worked on my next book, the upcoming "Eat Your Vegetables: Bold Recipes for the Single Cook" (Ten Speed Press, August 2013).
+In 2012 I took a yearlong leave from the Post to leave with my sister and brother-in-law in southern Maine, where I helped them with their homestead, cemented a move toward vegetarianism, and worked on my next book, "Eat Your Vegetables: Bold Recipes for the Single Cook" (Ten Speed Press, August 2013).

-I was born in Albany, Ga., the same year the local high school's head cheerleader was none other than Paula Deen, but my family moved to San Angelo, Texas, before I was a year old, and I was raised there.
+I was born in Albany, Ga., but my family moved to San Angelo, Texas, before I was a year old, and I was raised there.
 After realizing my passion was to combine food and journalism, I earned a professional chef's diploma from the Cambridge School of Culinary Arts outside Boston.
 I earned a bachelor of journalism in 1989 from the University of Texas at Austin.

 Aug.
 7, 2009